 When you click on the Add User button, you can choose between adding one user or adding multiple users.
 If you select One user, a form appears with three options:

 - Add and invite a new user: If you select the Add and invite user option, you must correctly enter the users first name, last name, and email address to add them to a group.
 Once you click the Add User button an email is sent to the user based on the email message settings set up by your administrator.
 The user is added to the list of users in the group and they take up a seat in your group, and their status is set to Not Started.
+If you add a user that already exists on the site, the system will automatically assign a key, add them to the group and send the Existing User welcome email.
+They then occupy a seat in the group just like a new user.

 - Add a new user by sending an enrollment key: If you select the Send enrollment key option, the add user form is simplified, and at this point, all you need is a valid email address for the person you want to add and you can assign them a key, take up a seat in the group and send them an invite via email.
 Once that user logs in and redeems that key, they are enrolled in the group can begin group courses.